What can I complain about?

 The Professional Standards department (PSD) is responsible for the management of all public complaints, whether they are made about police officers, police staff or special constables.
 PSD is completely separate from the officers or members of staff who are complained about and are responsible for recording when a complaint is made.
 In addition, they investigate the more serious allegations of misconduct involving police officers and special constables.
 PSD provide the link between the police and the Independent Police Complaints Commission (IPCC) and ensure that any serious matters are referred to the IPCC as soon as possible.

-What is the role of the Independent Police Complaints Commission?
+What is the role of the Independent Office for Police Conduct?

 Complaints about the conduct of people serving with the police can be sent to the IPCC, but the IPCC does not have the power to record complaints.
 If you complain to the IPCC, it must by law, forward the complaint back to the force involved for consideration.
 It can take a number of weeks before a complaint is forwarded to the relevant force.
 In order to have your complaint dealt with as quickly as possible, we advise you to complain directly to the police force concerned.

 The IPCC also investigates the most serious complaints and allegations of misconduct against the police in England and Wales.
 These complaints are referred to the IPCC by police forces.
 The IPCC may decide to investigate an incident using its own investigators (an independent investigator).
 Alternatively, it can manage or supervise a police investigation into the matter.
 The IPCC will only conduct independent investigations into incidents that cause the greatest level of public concern - for example, deaths in, or following police custody.

 What is the role of the Police and Crime Commissioner?